Yu-billie/Yu-billie/README.md

 - 🔭 I’m currently working on NLP, and Information Retrieval.
-- 🌱 I’m currently learning AI, Data Science, and Statistics.
+- 🌱 I’m currently learning AI, Data Science, and Statistics with finance & business backgrounds.
-- 👯 I’m looking to collaborate on AI and Data Science projects and competitions.
+- 👯 I’m looking to collaborate on AI/Data Science projects and start-up teams.
 - 📫 How to reach me: alfhsenglishkimyumin@gmial.com